indra-labs/indra/docs/formats.md

 The session is the most important and primary message type in the sense that it must be delivered in order for a relay to be obliged to perform services for clients.

-The session message contains two symmetric encryption keys, one called the Header key and the other called the Payload key.

-As described elsewhere, this is to enable the construction of a pre-configured message encryption header which provides the instructions to place in front of a message, and the encryption keys to add the layers of encryption that contain the knowledge of the message pathway to the immediate origin and next destination, while making it very difficult to see any further than this without controlling all of the relays specified in the path.

-The session message is the only message type that Indranet relays will process a subsequent forward message without requiring a session to already exist, under the proviso that there is a received payment for which the preimage hash matches the hash of the pair of symmetric secret session keys that the client will use in the encryption of messages that will be forwarded by the relay.

-At the same time serving to both secure the message to be only readable by the authorised relay, and identifying the message so the session can be billed for.

 Sessions contain a **Header** key and a **Payload** key, which is described in the **Reply** section in the following.

 The session is a reference to a pre-paid balance, against which a bytes/time rate is applied to messages that are forwarded via the session.

 The session also can be alternatively billed on a different rate for **Exit** messages, as described below.

-These keys are not straight symmetric ciphers, they must be combined with a public key using ECDH, and for encryption the sender uses the session public key and generates a new private key for each message.

 ### Forward